PlutoLang/plutolang.github.io/docs/New Features/Named Arguments.md

 process_file(file = "hello.txt", version = 2) -- "Processing hello.txt with mode 'r' and version 2"
 ```

-Note that this example also makes use of [default arguments](Default%20Arguments.md) and [string interpolation](String%20Interpolation.md).

 ## Mixing arguments

 You can use positional arguments for the first few arguments and then use named arguments for the latter ones, for example: